Stade Vélodrome: Cost

 The total project estimate is €267 million, with €150M for the stadium and the remnant for the surrounding shopping mall, hotel and housing, the private sector to cover two-thirds of the investment; the remainder will be shared by the region, the department of Bouches-du-Rhône, MPM and the city of Marseille for 20m euros.
 The French government contributed to upgrade the area's infrastructure.
 After several studies, the mayor selected the contract of partnership arrangements included in a PPP (public-private partnership).

 Olympique de Marseille

 "Olympique de Marseille will be closely associated with the project", said Jean-Claude Gaudin.
 The club remains a tenant of the stadium.
 Elected officials want ticket prices to be controlled.

 Naming rights

 The naming rights for the stadium were bought by French telecommunications multinational Orange.
 The 10-year-deal was announced on 3 June 2016 by the Mayor of Marseille.
 The deal is reported to be worth €2.7 million annually.

 During the 2024 Olympics, it was called Marseille Stadium due to the ban by the International Olympic Committee on venues with corporate names.

+In June 2026, the naming rights were bought by BPCE Group, who opted to use the Caisse d'Épargne PAC name, which will rename the stadium to the CEPAC Vélodrome starting 2 July 2026.